 Op-Ed

 Yes, for both literature and journalism.
+Even submissions for book covers should be of English books.

-Translations (into English) will be accepted so long as the original content was written in an Indian language.
+Translations (into English) will be accepted so long as the original content was written in an official Indian language.

-Entries for the awards will be open between May 18, 2023, and July 17, 2023.
+Entries for the awards will be open between June 1, 2026, and July 31, 2026.

 For the literature awards: